ayaanh221/diary-max/README.md

 1. Iphone x  - 375 x 812
 2. Ipad - 768 x 1024
 3. laptop - 1280 x 800
+I have also sent a link to my brother which has a samsung phone to view it on his phone and it was fully responsive.

 ### while i was testing i came across these problems
 1. Try and submit a recipe and you would get a message that says 'recipe submitted'